Are you shopping for new stainless steel cookware and wondering if Heritage Steel is worth buying?

 Performance

-I’ve been testing the Heritage Steel 12-inch frying pan for several months.
+I’ve been testing the Heritage Steel 12-inch frying pan for over a year and a half.
 From salmon and steak to vegetable stir fry and eggs, I’ve put this pan to work.
 I’ve used it to sear, saute, fry, boil, broil, and braise.
 I used it in the oven and on gas, electric, and induction cooktops.

 Overall, the performance is solid.
 But there are a few pros and cons that stick out.